lonnieezell/Bonfire2/docs/building_admin_modules/filters.md

 ```

 The key of each array element is the name of the `column` that you wish to filter on.
 The column must be within the
 table for the model (see below for other options).
-It is then described by an array with the keys `title`, and `options`.
+It is then described by an array with the keys `title`, `options`, and
+optional key `type`.
 Title is the display title for that group of options.
 The `options` value is typically an array of keys and their display
 values that the column should be filtered by.
 The keys must match valid values within the database.
+Key `type` signifies if
+the filter should be composed of checkboxes (default) or radio's.
+If it is omitted, the default value `checkbox` would be
+assumed.
+In case `type` => `radio` is specified, the last option in the `options` array will be pre-selected in the filter
+UI, so it should probably contain value representing all entries.

 Sometimes you need to pull values from a config file, or another table, etc, in order to provide the list of options.
 In this case, you can use the string `methodName` where `methodName` is a method within the model to call